rust-lang/rfcs/text/0000-public-private-dependencies.md

 - [RFC 1977] was written before Editions, `cfg` dependencies, and package renaming which can all affect it
 - The resolver changes were a large part of [RFC 1977] but there are concerns with it and we feel it'd be best to decouple it, offering a faster path to stabilization

-Note: The 2024 Edition is referenced in this RFC but that is a placeholder for whatever edition next comes up.
+Note: The 2024 Edition is referenced in this RFC but that is a placeholder for whatever edition next comes up after stabilization.

 # Motivation
 [motivation]: #motivation

 The crates ecosystem has greatly expanded since Rust 1.0.
-With that, a few patterns for dependencies have evolved that challenge the currently existing dependency declaration system in Cargo and Rust.
+With that, a few patterns for dependencies have evolved that challenge the existing dependency declaration system in Cargo and Rust.
 The most common problem is that a crate `A` depends on another crate `B` but some of the types from crate `B` are exposed through the API in crate `A`.

-- Brittle semver compatibility as `A` might not have intended to expose `B`, like when adding `impl From<B::error> for AError` for your own convenience
+- Brittle semver compatibility as `A` might not have intended to expose `B`, like when adding `impl From<B::error> for AError` for convenience in using `?` in the implementation of `A`.
 - When self-hosting documentation, you may want to render documentation for all of your public dependencies as well
 - When running `cargo doc`, users may way to render [documentation for their accessible dependencies](https://github.com/rust-lang/cargo/issues/2025) [without the cost of their inaccessible dependencies](https://github.com/rust-lang/cargo/issues/4049)
-- When linting for semver compatibility [there isn't enough information](https://github.com/obi1kenobi/cargo-semver-checks/issues/121)
+- When linting for semver compatibility [there isn't enough information to reason about dependencies](https://github.com/obi1kenobi/cargo-semver-checks/issues/121)

-Excluded motivations:
+Related problems not with this scenario not handled by this RFC:
 - Poor error messages when a user directly depends on `A` and `B` but with a version requirement on `B` that is semver incompatible with `A`s version requirement on `B`.